danfuzz/samizdat/doc/language-guide/a02-token-grammar-1.md

 def tokWhitespace = {/
     # The lookahead here is to avoid the bulk of this rule if there's
     # no chance we're actually looking at whitespace.
 The final
-    # lookahead character is only useful as of *Layer 2*.
+    # lookahead character is only useful as of Layer 2.
     &["# \n" "/"]

     (